jwinarske/rkboot/README.rst

 levinboot can load its payload images from SPI flash.
 This way it can be used as the first stage in a kexec-based boot flow.

-Configure the build with :cmdargs:`--elfloader-spi` in addition to your choice of preferred compression formats (you need at least one).
+Configure the build with :cmdargs:`--payload-spi` in addition to your choice of preferred compression formats (you need at least one).
 This will produce :output:`levinboot-sd.img` and :output:`levinboot-usb.bin` that are self-contained in the sense that they don't require another stage to be loaded after them by the mask ROM.

 Like all other boot media, you can test the bootloader over USB (see _`Booting via USB` for instructions) with :command:`usbtool --run levinboot-usb.bin` or write :output:`levinboot-sd.img` to sector 64 on the SD card or eMMC, or flashing :output:`levinboot-spi.img` to the start of SPI flash (see below for a way to do that without a working OS).